-During the time of Marx’s writing, nineteenth-century Germany underwent social and economic change.
-This included an increase in urbanization and slums, and Marx saw how much of the working class lived in poverty while a minority of capitalists lived in material comfort.
-He saw major developments in industrialization which, among many things, led to the devaluation of labor and workers.
-Marx’s tried to account for why all of this was happening and this laid the groundwork for his political theories.
-He claimed that in his time there were new classes, new conditions of oppression, and new forms of struggle.
-He referred to this time as the “epoch of the bourgeois,” which was unique in how it simplified class antagonisms: society was split into two classes in opposition to each other, namely the bourgeois and proletariat.
+During the time of Marx’s writing, nineteenth-century Germany underwent social and economic change, which included an increase in urbanization and slums.
+Marx witnessed the working class living in poverty while a minority of capitalists lived in material comfort and often at the former’s expense.
+Major developments in industrialization led to the devaluation of labor and workers.
+Marx’s wanted to explain why this was the case and this laid the groundwork for his political theories.
+He stated that in his time there were new classes, new conditions of oppression, and new forms of struggle present.
+It was an era he referred to as the “epoch of the bourgeois” which was unique in how it simplified class antagonisms: society was split into two classes in opposition to each other, the bourgeois and the proletariat.

 The advancement of industry and machinery made their jobs and livelihood uncertain as new methods of production rendered their skills worthless.
 In this respect, they were mere commodities to the bourgeoisie and they lacked any sense of individuality.
 According to Marx, they were cogs in the machine, “masses of laborers, crowded into the factory, are organized like soldiers” beneath the command of a hierarchy.

 Before conflict would emerge, the power of the proletariat would grow.
-The more industry developed the more workers would be required leading to a concentration of “their masses” who would form trade unions against the bourgeoisie.
+The more industry developed, the more workers would be needed and this would lead to a concentration of “their masses” who would form trade unions in opposition to the bourgeoisie.
 The result would be conflict, riots, and open revolution as the proletarians attempt to overthrow the ruling class.
 The destruction of machinery and factories would follow and sometimes the proletarians would taste victory but only for a temporary period of time.

 […] Secular liberationist scholars are often inspired by the political ideas of figures such as Karl Marx.
 Marx’s idea that the ruling kept the class of labourers in bondage, and that they need to be […]